dani8439/complete_python/Section2/notes.md

 In Jupyter notebooks - ipynb stands for 'i python notebook'.

 Notebook system can also hold markdown text.
 If you want to make it into a normal markdown cell, select from the drowpdown markdown, and it will just have normal text in it.
 Will no longer have the `In []` in front of the cell.
 And if you press shift + enter, it displays as a normal text.

+The special file name means you can't double click on the file and open it.
+Can double click on .py files, but can't on a .ipynb file.
+Get scrambled code, or other output.
+Can only open it through the Jupyter system.